PaddlePaddle/PaddleX/deploy/hps/README_en.md

 2. Freeze requirement versions to improve the reproducibility of deployment image building.
 (Optional)
 3. Build the deployment image based on the frozen requirement information to generate the final deployment image and provide image support for subsequent pipeline execution.

-**If you do not need to modify requirement-related information, you can directly proceed to [1.3 Building Image](./README_en.md#13-building-image) to build the deployment image using the cached requirement information.**
+**If you do not need to modify requirement-related information, you can skip to [1.3 Building Image](./README_en.md#13-building-image) to build the deployment image using cached requirement information.**

 ## 1.1 Build the Requirement Collection Image(Optional)